The Rolling Stones: Legacy

 In 1981, Rolling Stone wrote that the Stones "are the great rock & roll rhythm section of our time" and are "special primarily because they understand that a great rock & roll band never takes too much for granted."
 In 2010, they ranked fourth on the magazine's list of the Greatest Artists of All Time.
 Steven Van Zandt wrote: The Rolling Stones are my life.
 If it wasn't for them, I would have been a Soprano for real.
 I first saw the Stones on TV, on The Hollywood Palace in 1964.
 In '64, the Beatles were perfect: the hair, the harmonies, the suits.
 They bowed together.
 Their music was extraordinarily sophisticated.
 The whole thing was exciting and alien but very distant in its perfection.
 The Stones were alien and exciting, too.
 But with the Stones, the message was, "Maybe you can do this."
 The hair was sloppier.
 The harmonies were a bit off.
 And I don't remember them smiling at all.
 They had the R&B traditionalist's attitude: "We are not in show business.
 We are not pop music."
 And the sex in Mick Jagger's voice was adult.
 This wasn't pop sex – holding hands, playing spin the bottle.
 This was the real thing.
 Jagger had that conversational quality that came from R&B singers and bluesmen, that sort of half-singing, not quite holding notes.
 The acceptance of Jagger's voice on pop radio was a turning point in rock & roll.
 He broke open the door for everyone else.
 Suddenly, Eric Burdon and Van Morrison weren't so weird – even Bob Dylan.

 The Rolling Stones store on Carnaby Street in London in 2012.
 Merchandise has contributed to the band's record-breaking revenues.

 The Telegraph has called Mick Jagger "the Rolling Stone who changed music".
 The band has been the subject of numerous documentaries and were inducted into the Rock and Roll Hall of Fame by Pete Townshend in 1989.
 The Rolling Stones have inspired and mentored new generations of musical artists both as a band and individually.
 They are also credited with changing the "whole business model of popular music".
-The only artists to top the UK Album Charts in six different decades, they are tied with Elvis Presley and Robbie Williams for the second most number 1 albums on the Official UK Chart, surpassed only by the Beatles.
+The only artists to top the UK Album Charts in six different decades, they are tied for the second most number 1 albums on the Official UK Chart, surpassed only by the Beatles.